edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started.md

 ## Supported Frameworks {/*supported-frameworks*/}

-Learn how to get started with these popular web application frameworks:
+Learn how to get started with any of our suppported web application frameworks:

 <PopularFrameworks/>

-Are you looking for a different web application framework?
-We have you covered.
-Learn how to get started with any of our suppported web application frameworks.

 <Frameworks/>